propelorm/Propel2/documentation/reference/active-record.markdown

 }

-// Most of the generated code is actually in the abstract Base- classes abstract class BaseBook extends BaseObject implements ActiveRecordInterface {
+// Most of the generated code is actually in the abstract Base- classes abstract class BaseBook implements ActiveRecordInterface {
   // lots of generated code
 }